Sunscreens and Staying Safe in Summer | LatestLY

 Both sunscreens absorb and block UV from penetrating and damaging skin.
 The radiation is released as heat.

 While no sunscreen filters out 100% of UV, they are vital at blocking out an overwhelming amount of it.
-Suncreens are rated using protective factor labels, abbreviated to "SPF” or "UPF,” indicating how much UV is filtered out.
+Sunscreens are rated using protective factor labels, abbreviated to SPF or UPF, indicating how much UV is filtered out.

 Health authorities are increasingly vocal about the importance of using sunscreen, and general sun protection, to prevent skin damage and reduce skin cancer rates.